 What is check in chess?

-According to Wikipedia, check means when your king is in THREAT by opponent’s next move.
+According to Wikipedia, check means when your king is in THREAT by the opponent’s next move.

 In simple words, a check is a situation where your opponent’s pieces are placed in such that if you don’t take any immediate action to save your king, then you will get checkmated.